-The mission of The Greenwich Country Day School is to enable all children in our care to discover and to develop what is finest in themselves—to achieve the highest standards in their studies, in their play, and in their character.
+The mission of Greenwich Country Day School is to enable all children in our care to discover and to develop what is finest in themselves—to achieve the highest standards in their studies, in their play, and in their character.

 We are committed to the ideal of a coeducational family school.
 We recognize that every child is an individual who possesses unique talents and abilities.
 We promote consideration of others, value diversity, and teach respect for all people and our world.

 Greenwich Country Day School maintains high academic standards, a broad and balanced curriculum, and time-honored traditions.
 We encourage children to take intellectual risks.
 The school prepares students to be ethical, confident learners and leaders with a strong sense of purpose—ready to embrace opportunities and challenges in a world of rapid change.

 We believe the quality of our faculty and staff is essential to the achievement of our mission.

 Greenwich Country Day School challenges students in mind, body, and spirit—for their personal growth and for the common good.